 However, the licenses for packages in a dependency graph need not be the same:

-A user of package A needs to follow the rules of both Charity and Prosperity, in order to use package A. That means both limiting commercial use to 32 days and releasing source code for software built with package D, including for software built with package C or Package A.
+A user of package A needs to follow the rules of both Parity and Prosperity, in order to use package A. That means both limiting commercial use to 32 days and releasing source code for software built with package D, including for software built with package C or Package A.

 The author of package A must mind the license rules for the Prosperity license for package B, too.
 If the author of package A wrote that package primarily as a hobby, or as academic research, they’re free to continue using package B indefinitely.
 If the author of package A instead wrote package A primarily to make money, they need a private license for contributions to package B, so as not to exceed the 32-day trial period.